-This zaney version will return to Cowell Theater at Fort Mason Center for Arts and Culture in San Francisco on April 6, 2019 for 8 performances.
+This zany version will return to Cowell Theater at Fort Mason Center for Arts & Culture in San Francisco on March 21st-22nd, 2020 for 4 performances.
 Foehringer’s Alice in Wonderland is inspired by Lewis Carroll’s Alice’s Adventures in Wonderland.
 Following the same format as Foehringer’s Nutcracker Sweets, this new production is a 50 minute dance theater version with colorful sets, costumes and puppets.
 It features live music and cast of 10 dancers.
 Ideal for the young child’s attention span.

 What can I expect to see at Mark Foehringer’s Alice in Wonderland?
 Audiences can expect to see a unique 50 minute version of familiar children’s story, adapted for our times.
 The show is specifically designed for families with young children.
 Families will hear live music–a chamber orchestra with 9 musicians–and a 10 dancer ensemble dancing all your favorite characters – Alice, Jack of Hearts, the White Rabbit, the Red Queen, Cheshire Cat and others.
 Alice in Wonderland is an affordable, fun and zany rendition of this popular story, and will be a new spring tradition for your family.